NSS open-text analysis methodology for UK HE

 If you are comparing platforms rather than building a workflow in-house, our guide to text analysis software for education sets out where desktop, cloud, and HE-specific tools fit.

-• Low coverage ("too many uncategorised")
+• Low coverage ("too many uncategorised"), which leaves teams guessing about what was missed

 • Generic categories that don’t map to HE reality

-• No benchmarking (or unclear methodology)
+• No benchmarking, or benchmarking with unclear methodology

 • Weak governance (no audit trail, unclear data pathways)